adityaraman27/flappy-game-ai/README.md

 ##  Solution Approach

-The solution uses the NEAT algorithm to evolve neural networks that control the bird's actions.
+The solution involves using the NEAT algorithm to evolve neural networks that control the bird's actions.

 ### Key Concepts Used:

 * Neural Networks
 * Genetic Algorithms
-* Reinforcement Learning (reward-based learning)
+* Reinforcement Learning (Reward-Based Learning)
 * Game Simulation using Pygame

 ### How it Works:

-1. A population of birds is created.
+1. Population of birds is created.
-2. Each bird is controlled by a neural network.
+2. Each bird is controlled using a neural network.
-3. Birds receive inputs like:
+3. Each bird receives inputs such as:
    * Bird's vertical position
    * Distance from pipe gap

-4. Based on outputs, the bird decides whether to jump.
+4. Based on this information, the bird determines whether to jump or not.

-5. Fitness is assigned based on:
+5. Each bird is assigned fitness points based on:
    * Survival time
-   * Pipes successfully passed
+   * Number of pipes passed

-6. The best-performing birds evolve into the next generation.